Hanuman idol is of sandstone

 Raichur Region

 Sri Hanuman devotees are familiar with Mantralayam, the last abode of the living saint Sri Raghavendra Swamy known as Gururaya.
 Mantralayam is on the southern bank of Thungabhadra and falls in Andhra Pradesh.
 On the northern bank of the river is Panchamuhki kshetram where Gururaya had undertaken penance for twelve years.
-This falls under Raichur district of Karnataka.
+This falls under the Raichur district of Karnataka.

 The name Raichur